LouConreux/LCLSGeom/README.md

 # LCLSGeom
-Louis Conreux's Luminescent Swapping Geometry tool - miscellaneous functions for converting geometry files for LCLS geometry calibrations and optimizations.
+LCLSwapping Geometry tool - miscellaneous functions for converting geometry files for LCLS geometry calibrations and optimizations.

-# Description
+# Package Description

 This repository aims at centralizing and uniformizing LCLS routines to write, convert and switch between different geometry files format.
 The main code mainly relies on the [PSCalib](https://github.com/lcls-psana/PSCalib/tree/master) repository that was designed by Mikhail Dubrovin.
 For reference frame definition, we will adopt the traditional (x,y,z) description: x being the first coordinate, y the second and z the third.